 How to Apply

-The deadline for Summer 2017 is February 1, 2017.
-The application for the program is available through the Leadership Alliance website.
+The deadline for Summer 2018 is February 1, 2018.
+The application for the program will be available on November 1, 2017 through the Leadership Alliance website.

 Be sure to read the application instructions thoroughly before beginning the application.
 Note, you will be asked to select your top 3 research sites on the application.
 Make sure you select University of Virginia as one of your preferences.
 Our Summer Program Coordinator at UVA will carefully consider your experiences and interests in deciding whether to match you with our program.
 You will have the chance to express you interest in curatorial research or museum work in your Statement of Purpose.